 "I hope I can serve as an example to inspire more people to feel the passion for snowboarding.
 I believe sport brings many dimensions of experiences to our lives."

-Su will go on to compete in the men’s snowboard slopestyle on February 18, which also marks his birthday.
+Su will go on to compete in the men's snowboard slopestyle qualifications on February 16, with the finals of the discipline to be held on his birthday, February 18.